juhasev/sample-ninja-help/help-registration-reports.md

 - Email address bounces

 ## Sources tab
 Provides details which recruitment sources are the most active in the past month.
-These statistics include all page visitors.

 > These values are recorded using everybody visiting the registration survey.

 ## Sources tab
-Provides information of all devices visiting the registration survey.
-These statistics inlude all page visitors.
+Provides information of all devices visiting the registration survey..

 > These values are recorded using everybody visiting the registration survey.

 ## Registration activity
-At the top of the page there is blue button that allows you to inspect detailed registration log.
+At the top of the page there is blue button that allows you to inspect a detailed registration log.